sahiljalan/kaalaman/README.md

 ## explain the concept of currying in JavaScript?

-Sure!
-Currying is a technique in functional programming where a function is transformed into a sequence of functions, each taking a single argument.
-This allows you to partially apply arguments to a function, creating a new function that takes fewer arguments.
+`Currying is a technique in functional programming where a function is transformed into a sequence of functions, each taking a single argument.
+This allows you to partially apply arguments to a function, creating a new function that takes fewer arguments.`

 Here's an example of currying in JavaScript: